FortuneN/FineCodeCoverage/README.md

 You can ignore a method or an entire class from code coverage by creating and applying the [ExcludeFromCodeCoverage] attribute present in the System.Diagnostics.CodeAnalysis namespace.
 You can also ignore additional attributes by adding to the 'ExcludeByAttributes' list (short name or full name supported) e.g. :
 [GeneratedCode] => Present in System.CodeDom.Compiler namespace
-[CompilerGenerated] => Present in System.Runtime.CompilerServices namespace
-[CustomExcludeFromCodeCoverage] => Any custom attribute that you may define
+[MyCustomExcludeFromCodeCoverage] => Any custom attribute that you may define
 ```

 #### Filter Expressions